moby/moby/docs/sources/reference/commandline/cli.md

 logs could be retrieved using `docker logs`.
 This is useful if you need to pipe a file or something else into a container and retrieve the container's ID once the container has finished running.

+   $ sudo docker run --device=/dev/sdc:/dev/xvdc --device=/dev/sdd --device=/dev/zero:/dev/nulo -i -t ubuntu ls -l /dev/{xvdc,sdd,nulo}
+   brw-rw---- 1 root disk 8, 2 Feb  9 16:05 /dev/xvdc
+   brw-rw---- 1 root disk 8, 3 Feb  9 16:05 /dev/sdd
+   crw-rw-rw- 1 root root 1, 5 Feb  9 16:05 /dev/nulo

+It is often necessary to directly expose devices to a container.  ``--device`` option enables that.
+For example, a specific block storage device or loop device or audio device can be added to an otherwise unprivileged container (without the ``--privileged`` flag) and have the application directly access it.

+** Security note: **

+``--device`` cannot be safely used with ephemeral devices.
+Block devices that may be removed should not be added to untrusted containers with ``--device``!

 **A complete example:**